-As at 31 December 2014, the leverage ratio of the Company was equal to 96.54% using a fully phased-in definition of Tier 1 and 96,54% using a transitional definition of Tier 1.
+As at 31 December 2016, the leverage ratio of the Company was equal to 96.95% using a fully phased-in definition of Tier 1 and 96.95% using a transitional definition of Tier 1.
 This ratio is well above the 3% limit.

-REMUNERATION SYSTEM VIII.
+VIII.
+REMUNERATION SYSTEM

-The Company is in the process of developing a Remuneration Policy which shall be appropriate to its size, internal organisation and the nature, the scope and the complexity of its activities whilst adhering to the provisions of the Directive DI144-2014-14.
+The Company has establish and implemented its Remuneration Policy which is appropriate to its size, internal organisation and the nature, the scope and the complexity of its activities whilst adhering to the provisions of the Directive DI144-2014-14.